vatpac-technology/sops/docs/aerodromes/Goldy.md

   <figcaption>Gold Coast Tower Airspace</figcaption>
 </figure>

-## Tower Closed Procedures
-When ADC and the Brisbane TCU unit responsible for BAC is closed:
-Gold Coast aerodrome shall be considered uncontrolled and pilots will operate using the CTAF.
-Gold Coast Class C airspace below `A035` shall be re-classified Class G.
-When ADC is closed and the Brisbane TCU unit responsible for BAC is open, that unit will provide a Gold Coast aerodrome control service.

 ## Helicopter Operations
 Local helicopter operations are conducted on the Western Grass which is the area contained by blue gable markers north of the VOR and west of the runway intersection.
 This is marked on the aerodrome chart as “HELO OPS”.
 !!! note